voxeltycoon/docs/docs/index.md

 # Welcome!

-This is the official modding documenation for Voxel Tycoon — a tycoon strategy game about transportation, factories, and mining infinite voxel landscapes.
+This is the official modding documentation for [Voxel Tycoon](https://voxeltycoon.xyz) — a tycoon strategy game about transportation, factories, and mining infinite voxel landscapes.

 !!! note "Work in progress"
     The documentation is - obviously - work in progress.
 Please feel free to [contribute](https://github.com/voxeltycoon/docs)!